MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-cross-train.md

 - `in`: The directory, including sub-directories, that will be searched for both `.lu` and `.qna` files.
 - `out`: The directory to save the new cross-trained `.lu` and `.qna` output files to.
 This is the directory to which you will point the `luis:build` command's `--in` option.
 - `config`: A cross-train configuration file is a JSON file that is necessary for the command to work.
-Here is an example cross-train configuration file for the **Todo bot with LUIS and QnA Maker** sample:
+Here is an example cross-train configuration file for the **todo bot with LUIS and QnA Maker** sample:

     ```json
     {